 To facilitate these works:

-A map showing the alternative pedestrian and cyclist routes that will be in place during this time.
+A map showing the alternative pedestrian and cyclist routes can be viewed by clicking here.

 We thank you for your ongoing patience while Taylor Bridge widening works are in progress.